bobekov/TravelProject/README.md

 - **User Profile Management:** Users can view, edit, and delete their profiles, including personal information such as phone numbers, addresses, and profile pictures.
 - **Reservations:** Users can create and manage reservations for flights, hotel rooms.
-- **Logout:** Users can log out from the private section, which will end their session and redirect them to the home page.
+- **Logout:** Users can log out, which will end their session and redirect them to the home page.
 - **Models for:** Countries, Destinations, Flights, Hotels, Rooms, and Reviews

 <img src="https://github.com/user-attachments/assets/0f9ca3bc-b74e-4c41-92c8-d0d4d8d87b90" width="600" />